 History and values of IEEE 802

-IEEE 802 is the leading standards development organization for networking.
+IEEE 802® is the leading standards development organization for networking.
 IEEE 802 is actively developing standards for both wired and wireless networks.

 Smart Grid is defined as an evolution of the energy supply and consumption infrastructure that will enable providers and consumers with unprecedented levels of reliability and control while reducing the adverse environmental impact of energy generation and consumption.
 One of the key aspects of the Smart Grid is the underlying communication between the various network elements.

-(JPKG to rewrite) The first IEEE 802 network standard, IEEE Std 802.3 (Ethernet), was approved over 30 years ago.
-The first IEEE 802 wireless standard, IEEE Std 802.11, was approved in 1997.
-IEEE Std 802.15 and IEEE Std 802.16 both began in 1999 and have achieved substantial success as well.
-Other groups in IEEE 802 that are relevant to Smart Grid applications are
+The first IEEE 802 network standard, IEEE Std 802.3™ (Ethernet), was approved more than 30 years ago.
+The first IEEE 802 wireless standard, IEEE Std 802.11™, was approved in 1997, and has evolved through five generations of increasing performance.
+IEEE Std 802.15™ and IEEE Std 802.16™ were both initiated in 1999 and have achieved substantial success as well.
+Other groups in IEEE 802 that are relevant to Smart Grid applications are as follows:

-IEEE 802.1 standards for bridging, time sensitive network, and security
+IEEE Std 802.1™ for bridging, time-sensitive networks, and security

-IEEE Std 802.21 for media independent handover
+IEEE Std 802.21™ for media independent handover

-IEEE Std 802.22 for wireless regional area networks (WRAN) in the TV white space (TVWS) bands
+IEEE Std 802.22™ for wireless regional area networks (WRAN) in the TV white space (TVWS) bands

-IEEE 802 has endorsed the OpenStand principles () which include cooperation, adherence to principles, collective empowerment, availability and voluntary adoption.
-These principles are part of the process IEEE 802 uses to create high-quality, widely adopted standard.
+IEEE 802 has endorsed the OpenStand principles (see http://open-stand.org/), which include cooperation, adherence to principles, collective empowerment, availability, and voluntary adoption.
+These principles are part of the process IEEE 802 uses to create high-quality, widely-adopted standards.

-Machine-to-machine (M2M) technology enables devices to communicate with each other.
+Many utility applications are examples of the broader application area of Machine-to-machine (M2M) technology, which enables devices to communicate with each other.
 There are three general layers in M2M, as shown in Figure 1.

 Figure 1: Layering of M2M technology